 We stress the “unbiased” aspect because it seems like there’s a stigma around off-site hotels for many Disney fans.
 The mental picture of non-Disney hotels is shady dives that are unclean and even unsafe.
 While there are certainly some sketchy places in Orlando where we’d never consider staying, there are also some exceptional, 5-star hotels.
-In fact, it’s arguable that the top 5 hotels in Central Florida do not have “Disney’s” in the name.
+In fact, it’s arguable that the top 5 hotels in Central Florida do not have “Disney” in the name.

 To that end, we’ll try to fairly address the benefits and downsides to each option.
 Walt Disney World resort hotels have a lot of great benefits and are a compelling choice for many guests, but the hundreds of local off-site hotels offer many equally compelling reasons as to why guests should stay off-site.
 If you already know whether you want to stay on-site or off-site, you should skip this article and go directly to our Walt Disney World Hotel Reviews index page to determine which hotel is right for you.

 For many people considering where to stay at Walt Disney World, price will be the determining factor, as it can be cheaper to do a Walt Disney World on a tighter budget while staying off-site.
 However, this isn’t always the case, and there are other factors to consider before booking.
 Those with small vacation budgets might be surprised to find that, in some circumstances, it’s better to stay on-site, and those with large vacation budgets might be better served by staying off-site.

-We’ve stayed at numerous off-site and third party hotels near Walt Disney World, including all Bonnet Creek and Disney Springs Area Resorts, and many hotels at Universal Orlando Resort, among many others.
+We’ve stayed at numerous off-site and third party hotels near Walt Disney World, including every single Bonnet Creek, Disney Springs, and Universal Orlando Resorts–among many others.
 We’ve revised this post several times to reflect how those off-site stays have changed our perspective.
 In the process, we’ve also added some specific off-site hotel recommendations.